-If you are looking for an automated way to manage quotas over a large number of projects, we are excited to introduce a Quota Monitoring Solution from Google Cloud Professional Services.
+If you are looking for an automated way to manage quotas over a large number of projects, we are excited to introduce a Quota Monitoring Solution from Google Cloud Solutions Engineering.

 By default, Google Cloud employs resource quotas to restrict how much of a particular shared Google Cloud resource you can use.
 Each quota represents a specific countable resource, such as API calls to a particular service or the number of compute cores used concurrently by your project.